JoseRoca/WinFBX/docs/DateTime/CPowerTime Class.md

 # <a name="DaysInYear"></a>DaysInYear

 Returns the number of days in the specified year.
-If the year is omitted, the teard of this **CPowerTime** object is assumed.
+If the year is omitted, the year of this **CPowerTime** object is assumed.

 ```
 FUNCTION DaysInYear (BYVAL nYear AS LONG = 0) AS LONG